szyb/synopackage/README.md

 ### What is this repository for? ###

-This is a PHP web-based application to search package for Synology DSM system from a third-party sources.
-This website contains a list of known package sources and allow user to find package basing on them DSM version and model.
+This is source code for page http://search.synopackage.com.
+It is a search engine for third-party packages dedicated to Synology's DSM system.

 ### How do I get set up? ###
 * Installation